 Digital Course Materials

-Community College of Philadelphia and Barnes & Noble have partnered to offer what we call “Digital Course Materials” courses, which use digital materials instead of physical textbooks.
+Community College of Philadelphia and Follett Higher Education Group have partnered to offer what we call “Digital Course Materials” courses, which use digital materials instead of physical textbooks.
 Students pay a discounted e-book rate, and the materials will be available on the first day of class.
 This reduces overall costs for students, who receive the lowest price available for the course materials.

 Courses Using Digital Course Materials

 The costs and the cost differential is subject to change.

 Q: How and when will I be charged for Digital Course Materials?

 A: The cost of the digital course materials will be added to your student account at the time you register.

 Q: My payment is due before I have the option to opt-out.
 Do I need to pay for Digital Course Materials by the payment due date?